codeIIEST/beautiful-jekyll/contribute.md

 ## Provide Feedback

-We could always use more voices and opinions in the discussions about SunPy and its development from both users and developers.
+We could always use more voices and opinions in the discussions about codeIIEST and its development from both users and developers.
 You may want to suggest a new feature or gripe about how something is not working how you think it should.
 There are a number of ways to make your voice heard and we would love to hear from you.
 * Join the gitter room for a chat with us.